 Imagine being five minutes away from home, and your vehicle shuts down completely, not because you’re low on gas, but simply because you’ve exceeded the maximum amount of driving hours?
 Now that five-minute drive is no longer in the rear view.
 While this may seem a little far fetched for the average Colorado Springs driver, for truckers it is a reality.
+That’s due to current driving time policies that may change soon.

 Currently, truck drivers can spend up to 11-hours each day on the road within a 14-hour window.
 Prior to the start of a new shift, drivers must be off duty for 10 consecutive hours.
 Truckers on the road for more than eight hours must take a 30-minute break before reaching the eight-hour mark.